 Porirua is a haven for cycling and mountain bike tracks.
 Some of the most spectacular views of the region and lower North Island are to be enjoyed from the hills surrounding Porirua.

 Download and print our one page Cycling and Mountain Biking Tracks Map (1.5MB pdf), or click the map image above.

-For more serious mountain biking, our map shows the tracks available over the wider Porirua region.
+We are developing new tracks in the Rangituhi Trails which are not on this map.
+Our map shows the tracks available over the wider Porirua region.
 More challenging routes are available on the Summit Track up to Colonial Knob or look at the Greater Wellington Regional Parks – Battle Hill Farm Forest Park and Belmont Regional Park.

 For cycling in and around the urban area, refer to the Porirua's Walking and Cycling Tracks Brochure (5MB 2 page pdf).
 Many of the bike tracks in Porirua are suitable for everyone in the family with easy grade tracks in Bothamley Park and Whitireia Park, as well as on the popular Ara Harakeke between Paremata and Pukerua Bay.